-The main difference between the Riemannian gradient sampling (RGS) method, the modified Riemannian BFGS method, and Algorithm 7 is the search direction.
-Specifically, the search direction $\eta_k$ in RGS at $x_k$ is computed as follows: i) randomly generate m points in a small enough neighborhood of $x_k$ ; ii) transport the gradients at those m points to the tangent space at $x_k$ ; iii) compute the shortest tangent vector in the convex hull of the resulting tangent vectors and the gradient at $x_k$ ; and iv) set $\eta_k$ to be the shortest vector.
-Note that the number of points, m, is required to be larger than the dimension of the domain.
+The main difference between the RGS method, the modified Riemannian BFGS method, and Algorithm 7 is the search direction.
+Specifically, the search direction η_k in RGS at x_k is computed as follows: (i) randomly generate l points in a small enough neighborhood of x_k ; (ii) transport the gradients at those l points to the tangent space at x_k ; (iii) compute the shortest tangent vector in the convex hull of the resulting tangent vectors and the gradient at x_k ; and (iv) set η_k to be the shortest vector.
+Note that the number of points, l , is required to be larger than the dimension of the domain.
 The modified Riemannian BFGS method makes an assumption that the cost function is differentiable at all the iterates.
-It follows that the search direction is the same as the Riemannian BFGS method for smooth cost functions [16].
-However, the stopping criterion is required to be modified for non-smooth cost functions.
-Specifically, let $G_k$ be defined as follows:
+It follows that the search direction is the same as the Riemannian BFGS method for smooth cost functions [17].
+However, the stopping criterion is required to be modified for nonsmooth cost functions.
+Specifically, let G_k be defined as follows (j_k denotes the number of elements in G_k):